Wednesday, October 30, 2024

 Keep in mind that in your sustainably grown food garden, you’ll have some pests.
 Nature can be messy, but if you don’t interfere too much, things balance out in the end!

-We also talked about using raised beds—I only wished John and I had started with them, instead of having to re-do most of our food garden.
+We also talked about using raised beds—I only wished John and I had started with them when we first created our food garden, instead of having to re-do most of our beds.
 This year, we installed our first galvanized steel tub, and filled it with our own on-site soil.

 Important: if you need to import garden soil/compost for your crops (as opposed to having spare piles of it for your raised beds!), make sure it’s good quality.
 Ask your gardening friends and neighbors for recommendations; ask the retailer/source where the soil comes from, and what’s in it!